 His children would like to help and take over their $100,000 of student loans, but only one can afford to do that since the payments would be $1,000 a month.

-Parent Plus loans also carry the highest interest rate the government offers, at 7% right now.
+Parent PLUS Loans also carry the highest interest rate the government offers, at 7% right now.

-It would’ve been far better to be realistic with the three children that just because the government will give you the money, it doesn’t make it smart, particularly with huge Parent Plus loans.
+It would’ve been far better to be realistic with the three children that just because the government will give you the money, it doesn’t make it smart, particularly with huge Parent PLUS Loans.

 The children should have chosen lower cost programs or applied for ROTC scholarships if the schools they chose were truly non-negotiable for them.

 The government offers the best protection for student loan repayment as well as getting more graduate school financial aid.
 Economic hardship?
-You can stop payments for three separate 1-year periods.
+You can stop payments for three separate one-year periods.
 Disability or death?
 Loans are forgiven.
 Income drops due to job change or family reasons?
 Your income-based repayment decreases too.

 That’s why before accepting money from family for grad school, you should ask yourself these three questions:

 - Will this contribution to my education delay or hinder my family member’s retirement in any way?

 - Does this loan represent more than 10% of their net worth?

 - Would this family member be upset if you became unable to pay back the loan in full?